sdmp/sdmp.github.io/docs/resources/index.md

 The content, encrypted to the single-use [session key][crypto].

-### Visible Content
+#### General Information

-Used to transmit any general data in an insecure form (such as a public blog or similar).
+General information may be transmitted in an unencrypted form, such as for a public blog or similar public broadcast.

-For visible content, the `sdmp` object in the resource's YAML document has the following reserved properties:
+For general visible content, the `sdmp` object in the resource's YAML document has the following reserved properties:

 ###### `sdmp.document` *(object)*